iampramodyadav/iampramodyadav/README.md

 ### Hi there 👋 I am Pramod Kumar Yadav
 <img src="https://raw.githubusercontent.com/iampramodyadav/iampramodyadav/c5f6ce960d79c3cb2be0956c1fe34dcec45d06a2/mech-code1.svg" width="300">
 ---

 #### About me
--  Currently, I'm pursuing my M. Tech from IIT (BHU) Varanasi in Machine design.
-I have completed my B. Tech from NIT Patna as a Mechanical Engineer.
 -  I'm a research-oriented and curious person.
 I have also a great interest in programming, art and mathematics.
 -  I'm interested in CAE, CAD and FEA
 -  Currently learning machine learning, data science and SQL.